Probabilistic Deep Learning for Real-Time Large Deformation Simulations: Results

-2D L-shape: We apply multiple forces in horizontal direction varying from -6N to 6N on the inner corner of the L-shape.
-Figure~\ref{mean_L2.5} shows how non-linear deformation changes with the force value applied.
+2D L-shape: This training dataset was created by applying point forces in the range of -1 N to 1 N as shown in Table~\ref{tab:datasets}.
+In order to see how prediction uncertainty varies with the input forces, we apply multiple forces in a horizontal direction varying from -6 N to 6 N on the inner corner of the L-shape and predict its displacements using Bayesian U-Net.
+Figure~\ref{mean_L2.5} shows how displacement magnitude changes with applied force values.
+As we start to move away from the training region, the Bayesian U-Net solution deviates from the FEM solution.
+For reference, we have plotted the deterministic U-Net solutions as well.
 Figure~\ref{std_L2.5} gives the uncertainty associated with the prediction.
-As the force value goes outside the training value range, uncertainty increases.
+Again the network is very confident in the training data region.
+But as the force value goes outside the training range, uncertainty tends to increase, for the reference, errors of deterministic U-Nets are presented as well.